 If you’re leaving for the offer of a new career opportunity, it’s likely you will have thought about this carefully and already know it’s the right move.
 If however this is a heat of the moment decision then you need to calm down and give it some serious consideration.

 Request a meeting with HR for the following day, give yourself time to think and sleep on it.
 If you decide not to resign, you can use your planned HR meeting to discuss the issues that made you want to leave and hopefully better the situation.
 If you’re still sure you want to resign then you should think very seriously about waiting until you’ve found a new position. – ask yourself, “Am I really unhappy enough to risk leaving myself with no job at all?”

 If you have considered all your options and still want to go, read on…

 The momentary satisfaction of listing every reason you’ve decided to leave and every problem you ever faced at the company may not be worth the fallout of upsetting your former employer.
 Keep in mind a few key points before you begin the diatribe;

-- People talk.
+People talk.
 One day in the future you may find that an incredible career opportunity is denied to you because the hiring manager heard you were trouble.
-It might not be fair, but it still happens.
+It might not be fair, but it still can happen.